Pacific Northwest Christmas Events in 2021

 Eatonville Reverse Christmas Parade – Eatonville, WA.
 12/4 at 6pm.
 You will drive thru in your vehicle & see a stationary display of floats & vehicles lined up for some Christmas fun.

 Reindeer at Watson’s Nursery – Puyallup, WA.
 Reindeer are on site until Dec 24th.
 Free to visit.
 Kids can visit with Donder & Blitzen, Santa’s Reindeer on the nursery grounds.

-Fox Hollow Farm – Issaquah, WA; Dec 11th – 20th (see exact dates on website); Prices are $16.95/person before 3 & $22.95 for afternoon/evening.
+Fox Hollow Farm – Issaquah, WA; (see exact dates on website); Prices vary by age and time.
 They will have an old-fashioned Christmas market, baby animals, home-baked goodies, many twinkling lights, & a meet & greet with Santa & a few of his reindeer friends.
 Plus, admission includes a private ride in the covered Hay Wagon with Santa